Also, county books get good review

 “Not many municipalities in the State of New York receive this award and it speaks very well for your finance team,” he said.

 He pointed out that the county’s fund balance increased from $34.8 million in 2014 to $39.7 million in 2017.
 “That’s a significant increase,” he said.

-Partner Alan Kassay noted the county, by eliminating its short-term debt and reducing its long-term debt, had saved taxpayers about $157,000 a year in interest payments.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Partner Alan Kassay noted the county, by eliminating its short-term debt and reducing its long-term debt, had saved taxpayers about $157,000 a year in interest payments.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.